 Learn How to Compete!
-2019-2020 Miss Mississippi Local Candidate Requirements To become Miss Mississippi, a candidate must first win a local preliminary competition to be eligible to compete for the title of Miss Mississippi, a process requiring personal commitment, hard work, and talent.
+2021-2022 Miss Mississippi Local Candidate Requirements To become Miss Mississippi, a candidate must first win a local preliminary competition to be eligible to compete for the title of Miss Mississippi, a process requiring personal commitment, hard work, and talent.
 The role of a local titleholder is a great privilege that comes with great responsibility.
-We hope this information will serve as a guide to helping you understand the local competition process and answer questions you might have regarding the 2019-2020 local competitions.
+We hope this information will serve as a guide to helping you understand the local competition process and answer questions you might have regarding the 2021-2022 local competitions.
 For local competition deadlines, including their dates and locations, please contact the specific local director for the competition of interest.
 The Miss America Organization is the nation’s leading advocate for women’s education and the largest provider of scholarship assistance to young women in the United States, awarding millions of dollars annually.
-Miss America candidates contribute tens of thousands of community service hours annually and have raised over $13 million for Children’s Miracle Network Hospitals and Miss America scholarships since 2007.
+Miss America candidates contribute tens of thousands of community service hours annually and have raised scholarship funds for Miss America.
 The mission of Miss America is to prepare great women for the world and to prepare the world for great women.
 As such, the Miss America Organization is dedicated to empowering young women to achieve their personal, professional, and educational goals.
 The vision of Miss America is she can be whatever she wants to be.
 And yes, she is beautiful- beautiful in the way she is smart, principled, and passionate.
 Stunning in how she leads, commands a room and makes an impact.
 Striking in her authenticity, adaptability, and fearlessness.
 She is genuine and has the ability to take her power and use it to change the world.
 Never guided by what she should do but forever driven by what she could do.
 She has the confidence, the skills, and is empowered to make it happen.
 The young women who compete in the Miss America system are intelligent, articulate, highly motivated, caring, talented, ambitious, and hard working.
 They are passionate about their social impact initiative and are major contributors to public service.
 They exemplify leadership skills, strength of character, and spirit – they touch lives.
 Miss Mississippi candidates should be an example of the highest standards for young women in our state and represent the principles and vision of the Miss America Organization.
 We are thrilled you have taken the first steps to competing and possibly winning the Miss America title.

 Am I Eligible to Compete?
 Please make sure you meet the following requirements to ensure your eligibility to compete in a Miss Mississippi Local Competition.
 If you have any questions regarding your eligibility, please contact the local director of the specific competition you are entering.
 Eligibility